TimSC/iso8601lib/README.md

 Parsing a subset of iso8601 datetimes, dates and times in C. Simply compile iso8601.c into your project and include iso8601.h.

 Only a subset of ISO 8601 is implemented: certain datetimes, dates or times are handled.
 Timezone is supported.
-Output tm struct is in UTC which can be converted to POSIX time using mktime.
+Output tm struct with timezone offset.
+This can be converted to UTC using TmToUtc(). tm structs can be converted to POSIX time using mktime.

 No "representation with reduced accuracy".
 No leap seconds.
 No commas for floats.